SwirlyStone5877/AromaPy/README.md

 A simple UI for Aroma written in python because I suck at C.

 ## Installation
 1. This requires Aroma to be installed, of course.
-If you don't, you can find instructions [here](https://wiiu.hacks.guide) and the actual package [here](https://aroma.foryour.cafe).
+If you don't have it, you can find instructions for basic setup [here](https://wiiu.hacks.guide) and the actual package for Aroma [here](https://aroma.foryour.cafe).
 2. Download either [the .py file](https://github.com/SwirlyStone5877/AromaPy#the-py-file) or [the .exe file](https://github.com/SwirlyStone5877/AromaPy#the-exe-file).
    ### The .py File
    a.
 Requires either Visual Studio Code (not recommended[^2]) or Python (the latest version)